ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 npm install @ethereumjs/trie
 ```

+### Upgrading

+If you currently use this package in your project and plan to upgrade, please review our [upgrade guide](./UPGRADING.md) first.
+It will ensure you take all the necessary steps and streamline the upgrade process.

 ## Usage

 You will find three variants of the [Modified Merkle Patricia Trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/) implemented in this library, namely `BaseTrie`, `CheckpointTrie` and `SecureTrie`: